Ficool

 My mind is a silver river, my memories run like water—still at times, but mostly thick and coursing.

-Currents and directions run chaotically, but always moving forward.
-The surface reflection shows me what was, my past, but when I sink within, a whole new world opens beneath me.
+The currents run in chaos, but are always moving forward.
+From my vantage point, above, the lake's reflection shows what is my past, but when I dive within, a whole new world opens beneath me.

-Through their translucent forms, faintly glowing purple orbs can be seen, and behind the writhing tentacles that seep from them, a tangled web of hallowed tapestry weaves by itself.
+Through their translucent forms, faintly glowing purple orbs can be seen, and behind the writhing vines that seep from them, a tangled web of hallowed tapestry weaves itself across the starry sky.

-Reaching out, an alien hand grabs me through the reflection.
+Then, reaching out, a hand, completely alien to this place grabs me through the reflection.

 No—I don't want to go.
-I claw, I scrape.
+Clawing scraping, it's no use.

 Downward I go, sinking into the shade, the black.